+The proposed amendment to Edition 1.0 of IECEx 03-0 is presented as a Redline version that includes changes indicated by margin bars, green text for additions and strikethrough for deletions.

 INTRODUCTION

 The IECEx is a single global certification framework based on IEC International Standards.
 It caters for countries whose national standards are either identical to those of the IEC or else very close to IEC Standards.
 The IECEx is truly global in concept and practice, reduces trade barriers caused by different conformity assessment criteria in various countries, and helps industry to open up new markets.